Saturday, May 21, 2011

 The creation of wealth.
 How does it occur?
-Usually, wealth is created when someone takes a raw material and turns it into something of higher value.
+Usually, wealth is created when someone takes a raw material and turns it into something of higher value, usually with the addition of labor.
 Wealth can even be created from ideas - which really are instructions on how to create value from lesser materials.

 And most businesses are all about creating wealth this way - as well as in calculated risk-taking.
 We, as a society, reward those who take risks - that pay off - and punish those who avoid risk or who take on risks whose positive outcomes fail to materialize.